Mount Evans

 I didn’t have a computer on the bike but had started my watch.
 I had started at a 5-minute/mile pace (12 mph) but did not expect to maintain that as the grade increased and the air got thinner.
 The elevation at the start in Idaho Springs was 7,524 feet (2,293 meters).

-At Mile 14 one reaches Echo Lake.
+At Mile 14 I reached Echo Lake.
 Here the road parallels the lake for a quarter-mile and is dead flat.
 The flat pedaling was a welcome relief.
 It was an accomplishment to reach Echo Lake and the entrance to Mt Evans.
 Here also was Echo Lake Lodge.
 And store.

 Echo Lake

 I caught the two cyclists who passed me as they had stopped for a rest.
-I borrowed a bike tool to lower my seat.
+I borrowed an Allen key to lower my seat.
 It had been too high which prevented me from getting into a good cycling rhythm.
 I also learned that they were with a group and were the only two who could go off the front.
 The rest couldn’t keep up with them so at least the group didn’t pass me.

-I left the lodge and started towards Mt.
-Evans and immediately came to the main entrance.
-I was prepared to beg my way out of the three dollar entrance fee for having “suffered enough already.”
+I left the lodge, started towards Mt.
+Evans, and immediately came to the main entrance.
+I was prepared to beg my way out of the three-dollar entrance fee for having “suffered enough already.”
 Indeed, I had told the other cyclists that I read one could beg their way out of the fee by stating that you were only riding to the summit then turning around and coming right back.
 I didn’t have to.
-The ranger said he could waive the fee if I told him I was going to ride the summit then immediately come back down.
+The ranger said he could waive the fee if I told him I was going to ride the summit and then immediately come back down.
 I assured him I was.

-Almost immediately the road turns up.
+Almost immediately the road turned up.
 There are two quick switchbacks then another two in about one mile.
-But then the road straightens out quite a bit until the final ascent.
+But then the road straightened out quite a bit until the final ascent.

 Ahead on the first switchback, I saw two riders.
-By the time I rounded the switchback I saw just one remaining with a rider much further up the road.
+By the time I rounded the switchback, I saw just one remaining with a rider much further up the road.
 I finally caught someone!
 I slowed as I passed trying to make conversation.
 This gentleman was from Evergreen, Colorado and it was clear he was going too slow for my pace.
-I was on pace for a three and half hour climb and didn’t want it to take longer.
+I was on pace for a three-and-a-half-hour climb and didn’t want it to take longer.
 Plus I knew the road would turn up in anger later.

 Mount Evans Road